Ketamine Therapy: A Week By Week Guide

 Week 0: Fit, Guide & Clinician Introductions, and Medical Evaluation

-At the end, if the clinician identifies that you are a good fit for ketamine treatment, the first dose will be ordered, and your “Bloombox” —important items related to your experience including a blood pressure cuff, eye mask, and journal— is sent out for delivery.
+If the clinician identifies that you are a good fit for ketamine treatment, the first dosages will be ordered, and your Bloombox will be sent out for delivery.

 Week 1: First session and integration guidance